bylexus/ralber/README.md

-# ralbum - a static web album generator written in ruby
+# ralber - a static web album generator written in ruby

-> ralbum is a (command line) tool to create a static HTML web album from a folder containing images.
+> ralber is a (command line) tool to create a static HTML web album from a folder containing images.
 It is completely file-based and does not destroy the original images.

 > Note that this library is in a VERY EARLY development stage and is not yet fully functional.

-ralbum is for people who:
+ralber is for people who:

 * are not afraid of editing config files
 * need a database-independent, VCS-aware static web album